-Mrs Susan Glen-Roots Assistant Head - Early Years Foundation Stage and KS1 in deprived areas, faith schools and large county schools, as well as an independent school in Solihull.
-I have lengthy senior leadership experience within the Foundation Stage and Key Stage 1, alongside a curriculum specialism in Literacy and phonics.
-More recently I have gained a diploma in 'Counselling Skills' and regularly use these skills to help support children and their families within a school setting.
+Mrs Susan Glen-Roots Assistant Head - Early Years Foundation Stage and KS1

+I qualified with a degree in English and Drama and I have been teaching ever since.
+I have lengthy senior leadership experience within the Foundation Stage and Key Stage 1, alongside a curriculum specialism in Literacy and Phonics.

-I qualified from Kingston University in 1993 with an education degree in English and drama.
-Having taught in primary schools in London, Warwickshire and Solihull, I have gained a wide range of experience working
+My career as a senior leader in deprived areas, faith schools and large county schools in London, Warwickshire and Solihull has allowed me to gain a wealth of experience.

 I joined Crackley Hall School as Assistant Head in September 2017.
+Since then it has been a privilege to be Head of Early Years and KS1, which is where the joy and magic happens and where each child is placed at the centre of their learning journey.
 My passion is to provide a high-quality education for all children, whilst allowing for their individual needs.
 Learning should be motivating, interesting and exciting and should also provide important life skills.
 Crackley Hall certainly has all of these elements in abundance!
+More recently I have gained a Diploma in Counselling and regularly use these skills to help support children and their families within a school setting.

-Outside of school I am mum to three children, two teenage boys and a young daughter who attends Crackley Hall.
-We are a musical family, playing the acoustic and electric guitar, the violin, ukulele, piano and drums between us.
-As well as making music, we also spend time outdoors with our family dog, Mollie, and enjoy skiing and snowboarding in the winter.
+Outside of school I am mum to three children, one of whom attends Princethorpe College.
+We are a musical family, playing the acoustic and electric guitar, flute, the violin, ukulele, piano and drums between us.
+As well as making music, we also spend time outdoors with our family dogs, Mollie and Bailey, and enjoy skiing and snowboarding in the winter.
 Life is never dull in the Glen-Roots household!